U.S. Route 49: Mississippi

 US 49 has historically been one of the most important highways in Mississippi.
 It was the state's first highway to see a significant rural segment four-laned.
 Today, it is the only four-laned route directly connecting Jackson, the state's capital and largest city, to the Mississippi Gulf Coast.
 Some urban segments along this portion of the route maintain three or more traffic lanes in each direction.
 US 49 serves as a primary hurricane evacuation route for Gulf Coast residents.

 US 49 begins near the Port of Gulfport, Mississippi at a junction with US 90.
 It provides a major connection between the port, casinos, beaches and downtown with I-10 (exits 34A-B), where it has its first major junction being a full service cloverleaf interchange on the city's north end.
 The crossing of these two roads is officially recognized by the state of Mississippi as the Castilgia Interchange.
 North of I-10, US 49 passes through suburban areas and enters De Soto National Forest.
 Various state highway interchanges and junctions are encountered before the route passes near Camp Shelby, then through an interchange with US 98 just south of Hattiesburg.
 At this point, travelers have an option of continuing on US 49 through Hattiesburg or using the I-59/US 98 bypass which reconnects with US 49 in the northern part of the city.
-Continuing on US 49 brings one to a cloverleaf interchange at US 11, one of very few in the South to lack merging lanes between loop ramps, thus altering the usual weaving patterns which plague many of these interchanges.
+Continuing on US 49 brings one to a cloverleaf interchange at US 11, one of very few in the South to lack merging lanes between loop ramps, thus exacerbating the weaving patterns which plague many cloverleaf interchanges.

 US 49 passes Hattiesburg's primary medical facility, Forrest General Hospital, and the campus of the University of Southern Mississippi before arriving at another, more standard cloverleaf interchange with I-59.
 Those who used the aforementioned bypass, wishing to reconnect with US 49 North to the state capital, must use exit 67B.
 It is also at I-59, where Mississippi Highway 42 (MS 42) runs with US 49 for a short distance as suburban development is soon encountered as the road returns to rural environs.
 Eventually, MS 42 departs from the four-laned highway and branches off to the west toward smaller towns, starting with Sumrall.
 Interchanges between Hattiesburg and Jackson provide access to various state highways, and one at Collins provides access to US 84.